-As an essential service, our clinics remain open throughout the COVID-19 pandemic.
+Our clinics remain open throughout the COVID-19 pandemic as an essential service.
 While we all adjust to new systems, rules and regulations, our highest priority is to keep you and our staff safe and healthy so we can continue to help you Move Without Pain.

-We take all precautions recommended by the World Health Organisation, Department of Health, Queensland Health Department, Australian Government & The Australian Podiatry Association and update our daily procedures as necessary.
-If you have any specific questions or concerns, reach out to us and we will do our best to help.
+We take all precautions recommended by Queensland Health and the Australian Podiatry Association, updating our daily procedures as necessary.
+If you have any specific questions or concerns, please reach out to us.

 What we’re doing